wichert/rest_toolkit/doc/sql.rst

 *rest_toolkit* has a SQL-extension that makes it easy to use `SQLAlchemy
 <http://www.sqlalchemy.org/>`_ models in your REST application.

 In line with rest_toolkit's :ref:`philosophy <philosophy-chapter>` a SQLAlchemy model is not used directly as a resource.
 Instead a `SQLResource` class is used which wraps a SQL model.
-This resource class can define things like the :ref:`ACLs <pyramid:assigning_acls>` and methods needed for :ref:`default views <default-views>`.
+This resource class can define things like the :ref:`ACLs <pyramid:assigning_acls>` and methods needed for :ref:`default views
+<default-views>`.
+This keeps a clean separation between the data model and
+related business logic and the frontend.

 Setup